Buying real estate in Abidjan?

 Which "premium" neighborhoods open up at $500k in Abidjan in 2026?

-At the $500,000 price point in Abidjan, premium neighborhoods that fully open up to buyers include Cocody Riviera Golf, Riviera 2 and 3, Deux-Plateaux Vallon, Bonoumin, Danga, Marcory Zone 4, Bietry, and select residential stock in Plateau, the business district.
+At $500k in Abidjan, the premium neighborhoods that open up include Cocody Riviera Golf, Riviera 2 and 3, Deux-Plateaux Vallon, Bonoumin, Marcory Zone 4, Bietry, and even some residential options near the Plateau business district.

 What counts as "luxury" in Abidjan in 2026?